-- Regular conversations with Educational Psychologists for the school. - Seeking advice from specialist advisory teaching services for children with sensory impairment or physical difficulties or from services like Occupational Therapy Service. - Advice and support from the Speech and Language Therapist and contributions to the reviews of pupils with significant speech and language difficulties. - Advice and support from the Primary Mental Health Worker and local Child and Adolescent Mental Health Service (CAMHS) for children with emotional and behavioural needs and Family and Child Support Specialist (FACSS) Claire Mitchell - Advice and support from the school nurse and community paediatrician (Child Development Centre or CDC). - Targeted support for families on a variety of issues through the Family Link Worker service. - Referral to the Education Welfare Officer service. - External Specialist Support Services e.g. The Root of It; Play therapists, etc.
+- Regular conversations with Educational Psychologists for the school. - Seeking advice from specialist advisory teaching services for children with sensory impairment or physical difficulties or from services like Occupational Therapy Service. - Advice and support from the Speech and Language Therapist and contributions to the reviews of pupils with significant speech and language difficulties. - Advice and support from the Primary Mental Health Worker and local Child and Adolescent Mental Health Service (CAMHS) for children with emotional and behavioural needs and Early Help Plans for family support. - Advice and support from the school nurse and community paediatrician (Child Development Centre or CDC). - Targeted support for families on a variety of issues through the Family Link Worker service. - Referral to the Education Welfare Officer service. - External Specialist Support Services e.g.Play therapists, etc.